-Furnishing your new home can be fun and creative… but it can also cost a pretty penny.
+Furnishing your new home can be fun and allow you to be creative… but it can also cost a pretty penny.
 And that extra expenditure is especially intimidating if you’re a young adult or college student just moving out on your own for the first time.

-Fortunately, there are more resources than ever before for purchasing used furniture, and doing so can save you a heap of money.
+Fortunately, there are lots of resources for purchasing used furniture, and buying used can save you a heap of money.
 (Case in point: I was able to furnish my entire apartment for less than $1,000, thanks mostly to Craigslist.)

 But as amazing as some deals can be, used furniture can also be a bit of a gamble.
-And the last thing you want to do is waste money on a piece that ends up only lasting a few weeks… or even worse, a piece that introduces a population of unwanted, six-legged guests into your new home.
+And the last thing you want to do is waste money on a piece that doesn’t last… or even worse, a piece that introduces a population of unwanted, six-legged guests into your home.

-We spoke to a few thrift-savvy experts to get the down low on what to look for — and avoid — when shopping for pre-owned household goods.
+We spoke to a few thrift-savvy experts to get the lowdown on what to look for — and avoid — when shopping for used furniture.

 Like everything else in our world, the search for used furniture has been transformed by the internet.
-Along with classic options, like consignment shops and curbside steals, you’ve also got digital alternatives like Craigslist or Letgo.
+Along with classic options, like consignment shops and curbside steals, you’ve also got digital alternatives.

-Don’t get us wrong — you can definitely find some amazing deals buying used furniture directly from the owner(s).
-But you can also run into some lemons… and you won’t have any protections in place to help you as you might with an actual business.
+Don’t get us wrong — you can find some amazing deals buying used furniture directly from the owner.
+But you can also run into some lemons — and you won’t have any protections as you might with an actual business.

-Pieces on sale at a consignment store have usually been vetted before they’re put on sale, giving you an added layer of insurance against accidentally buying a dud.
+Pieces at a consignment store have usually been vetted before they’re put on sale, giving you an added layer of insurance against buying a dud.

 However, they won’t be quite as cheap as the stuff you’ll see elsewhere.
-Thanks to hefty commission agreements with suppliers, consignment store prices are somewhat inflated, says Andrew Zell, who works for junk removal service JDog United.
+Thanks to hefty commission agreements with suppliers, consignment store prices are somewhat inflated, says Andrew Zell, who once worked for junk removal service JDog Junk Removal and Hauling.
 Zell says that while pieces are marked down over time, they may be pulled from the floor before reaching a cost that “true frugal shoppers would consider reasonable.”

-Good thing there are tons of other in-person options for used furniture seekers.
+Good thing there are other in-person options for used furniture seekers.

 Most buyers know bedbugs can lurk in used mattresses.
 But they can just as easily nestle into all sorts of other upholstered items, including sofa sets and even dining room chairs.

-Alexander Crawley, an aptly-named entomology consultant for London-based Fantastic Pest Control, encourages buyers to take the time they need to inspect prospective pieces carefully, even if the seller seems sincere.
+Alexander Crawley, an entomology consultant for London-based Fantastic Pest Control, encourages buyers to take time to inspect prospective pieces carefully, even if the seller seems sincere.
 “It’s absolutely possible for someone not to realize a piece of furniture is infested and sell it to you.”

 “Check for dark stains or [insect] eggshells along the seams,” he suggests.
 “Check every nook and cranny, including the back of the furniture.
 Be sure to inspect the joints and all the dark areas.”